juroimoh/techBasics1_JASPER_STEINBERG/README.md

 ![very real graph](https://github.com/juroimoh/techBasics1_JASPER_STEINBERG/blob/main/miscellaneous/very_epic_graph.png)
 Fig 1

+[^1]: basically a place where all my stuff goes.
+---

-I have very basic experience with the logic of coding, such as conditionals, if-statements, and functions, but have no knowledge of how to implement these in python :(
+I have very basic experience with the logic of coding, such as conditionals, if-statements, and functions, but have no knowledge of how to implement these in python :

 [^1]: basically a place where all my stuff goes.